Avaiga/taipy-doc/docs/manuals/gui/extension/dynamic_element/index.md

 ## Building the front-end module

-To build the JavaScript module that Taipy GUI use by on the user's browser, there are three steps to take:
+To build the JavaScript module that Taipy GUI can load on the user's browser, there are three steps to take:

 - Convert the TypeScript code to JavaScript;